The concept of hegemony has a complex history but also a pressing topicality, not only in terms of political theories.

 As expected, military intervention alone was not enough to eliminate the jihadist phenomenon that, indeed, changed strategy.
 In fact, the Tuaregs began to move in very small groups on board of pick-ups, taking advantage of the knowledge of the desert and the support of local populations, making rapid raids and disappearing immediately afterwards.
 The excessive weight of the French war machine (in 2014 the operation was inaugurated Barkhane, wider than the previous one) does not allow to effectively counter the groups of jihadist militants, also considering the vastness of the region.

 Paris has therefore decided to lighten its forces, favoring the use of special forces (COS) and air carriers.
 Lacking sufficient resources, he asked for help from European allies, especially from Italy, which has highly trained special forces and years of experience in the war on terrorism.

 At first glance it might seem a convenient mission for us too, as the Niger-Libya (Fezzan) border represents one of the gateway for migrants to the North African coasts (and therefore to the Italian ones).
 In these years of intervention, however, the French have not moved a finger to counter the migratory flow (which literally passed under their noses) and we therefore believe that our contingent of special forces will have other operational uses.

-Photo: US Air Force / Prime Minister's Office / Ministère des Armées / Twitter
+Photo: US Air Force / Presidency of the Council of Ministers / Ministère des Armées / Twitter